Boutique Triplex Penthouse On Madison Avenue Hits The Market For $27.8M

 Fancy purchasing a penthouse on the Upper East Side in Manhattan?

-This triplex penthouse on 1228 Madison Avenue has hit the market with an asking price of $27.85 million.
+This penthouse on 1228 Madison Avenue has hit the market with an asking price of $27.85 million.
 It has three full floors with access to eight private terraces and Central Park views in the hip Upper East Side.

 This is a “boutique residential building” with architecture by Robert A.M.
 Stern Architects and interiors by Kelly Behun Studio.
 The deal adds the 16th floor to a 17th and 18th-floor penthouse to form a townhome-like residence crowning the top of the building.

-Note: Update: The property has a buyer in contract at the final asking price of $27.85 million.